2023 Turkey–Syria earthquakes: Aftershocks

-Over 570 aftershocks were recorded within 24 hours of the 7.8 earthquake and 10,000 recorded three weeks later.
+Over 570 aftershocks were recorded within 24 hours of the 7.8 earthquake and over 30,000 recorded by May 2023.
 An aftershock measuring 6.7 occurred about 11 minutes after the mainshock.
 There were 25 aftershocks 4.0 or greater recorded within six hours of the main tremor, according to the USGS.
 More than 12 hours later, the USGS had reported at least 54 aftershocks of 4.3 or greater magnitude, while the Turkish Disaster and Emergency Management Presidency (AFAD) recorded at least 120 total aftershocks.
-A 6.3 aftershock struck near Uzunbağ in Hatay Province on 20 February; the earthquake was the result of oblique-normal faulting.